Solutions Viewer and eLabConnect by Enovation support healthcare professionals in their daily work.

 Processes and protocols

 To organise this effectively in the healthcare network, UMCU first standardised its internal processes: by bringing all the involved specialisms together, they reduced eight different protocols down to one.
-The coordination for this group of patients now runs through Wilma and Renske’s BZU and nursing and care homes have a single point of contact.
+The coordination for this group of patients now runs through Wilma and Renske’s BZU and NC&H have a single point of contact.

 “The most important lesson here is to organise your own processes first, align them with the healthcare network and then look at the existing technology.”